kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 ## How to let your project to compile the report

-Do you want to know the internal of the plug-in?
-OK, let me tell you about it.

 ### (1) create a Test Listener

 You need to create a [Test Listener](https://docs.katalon.com/katalon-studio/docs/fixtures-listeners.html) in your project.
 The name can be any.
 Please copy and paste the following code: